 - Flowering Time: 8 weeks

 - Grows Best: Outdoors

-If you’re looking for a quicker turnaround than Super Silver Haze, then look no further than Power Plant.
-This epic strain is a powerhouse, packing 15% THC and 2% CBD on average.
+If you’re looking for a quicker turnaround than Super Silver Haze, look no further than Power Plant.
+This epic strain is a powerhouse, packing 15%-20% THC and up to 2%.

-Famed breeders Dutch Passion Seed Company bred this strain from South African genetics.
+Famed cannabis breeders, Dutch Passion Seed Company, bred this strain from South African genetics.
 It has been around for some time, released in 1997.
 It continues to impress, even taking home first prize in the Sativa category at the 2016 Life Expo in Vancouver.

 Power Plant has a spicy, woody taste, but its smell isn’t particularly pungent.
 This combination makes it a pleasant strain to enjoy.
-It’s also a great choice for growers thanks to its mold-resistant qualities and its enormous yield sizes, pushed even further by the quick flowering time.
+It’s also an excellent choice for growers, thanks to its mold-resistant qualities.
+Its enormous yield and quick flowering time are added bonuses.